 While S&OP delivers value to businesses, especially in the area of demand management, it has often been constrained and limited as an operational function and is not an integrated process.
 Companies are beginning to understand that S&OP plans would have greater value when linked and aligned with overall financial and strategic plans

-The main objective of Integrated Business Planning (IBP) is to ensure business focus, alignment and synchronization across all functions of the business.
+The main objective of Integrated Business Planning (IBP) is to ensure business focus, alignment, and synchronization across all functions of the business.

 First and foremost, IBP maximizes results from an organization’s strategic point of view, while S&OP is usually executed as just a process that attempts to balance supply and demand.
 Traditionally it has been challenging for S&OP to link day-to-day operations with the strategic objectives of the company.

-IBP improves the effectiveness of S&OP processes by working to improve organisational alignment and synchronization across all functions to improve financial performance.
+IBP improves the effectiveness of S&OP processes by working to improve organizational alignment and synchronization across all functions to improve financial performance.
 IBP represents a holistic model of the company in order to better link strategic planning and operational planning with financial planning.

 Key areas where IBP adds more value than pure S&OP: